- Program Overview

 Prior Authorization Requests must be submitted and approved before services are rendered.
 The service must be rendered by the identified supplier on the approved PAR.
 Services rendered must match the approved services exactly.

 Approval of a PAR does not guarantee Health First Colorado payment and does not serve as a timely filing waiver.
 Prior authorization only assures that the approved service is a medical necessity and is considered a benefit of Health First Colorado.
+In reviewing for medical necessity, the Utilization Management Vendor may deny an item that has been deemed unsafe for the member.
 All claims, including those for prior authorized services, must meet eligibility and claim submission requirements (e.g., timely filing, detailed provider information, detailed description of medical necessity, all required attachments included, etc.) before payment can be made.

 All PARs must be submitted by the supply provider that intends to submit the claim for the service and have an attached prescription from the prescribing authority and any other required documentation.
 Each PAR must include the name and phone number of the member's Primary Care Physician (if applicable).
 PAR requests for members with a non-Health First Colorado primary care physician must include the primary care provider's National Provider Identifier (NPI), contact information and note in the "comment" section stating that the referring provider is not a Health First Colorado provider and prescriptive authority has been verified.
 Providers shall not charge a member for items covered as a Health First Colorado benefit.
 This includes but is not limited to blood pressure monitors, blood glucose monitors, walkers, canes, nutritional supplements, and incontinence products.